 Take This Final Tip To The Bank

-Now that we’ve discussed the all the legal aspects of direct deposits, there is one more issue to consider: the potential for disparate impact or unintentional discrimination.
+There is one more issue to consider: the potential for disparate impact or unintentional discrimination.
 Even if you can legally require direct deposits, you might want to think twice about that.

-Because those employees without bank accounts are often part of the protected classes, employers might want to consider policies that strongly encourage direct deposits, but offer other options to avoid potential claims of discrimination.
+Because those employees without bank accounts are often part of the protected classes, employers might want to consider policies that strongly encourage direct deposits but offer other options to avoid potential claims of discrimination.

 Make sure to keep that in mind when developing your policy.
+We are here to answer questions that relate to your specific situation.
+Reach out to us here.